waldenp0nd/waldenp0nd/README.md

 ## 📑 My Addons

-- **[Ravenous Mounts](https://github.com/RavenousAddons/ravMounts/)** — “Chooses the best Mount for the job without any set-up; it’s all based on your Mount Journal Favorites.
-Minimal in-game configuration to customise your summoning experience.
-Can even clone your target's mount (if you have it too)!”
 - **[Ravenous Nameplates](https://github.com/waldenp0nd/ravNameplates/)** — “Cycles through four different nameplate configurations: enemy, friendly, all, none.”
 - **[Ravenous GPS](https://github.com/RavenousAddons/ravGPS/)** — “Let people know where you/your target are!”
 - **[Secret Fish](https://github.com/RavenousAddons/SecretFish/)** - “Keep track of your progress on "Secret Fish of Mechagon" and "Secret Fish and Where to Find Them"”